Al-Shiam-Nabil/assignment5-emergency-Hotline/readme.md

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?

+**Answer :** Event delegation is the process of firing events by setting event listeners in parent elements instead of placing event listeners in many places on a website.

+By using event delegation, we do not have to add separate event listeners for each child.
+This does not require additional loops.
+As a result, Page performance is better because fewer event listeners are used.The code is small and easy to maintain.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?

+**Answer : ** The preventDefault() method is used to prevent the default behavior of an event.

+The stopPropagation() method is used to stop event bubbling or capturing.